 There are two classifications of employees:

 - Exempt – they are exempt from overtime pay and minimum wage laws.
 Instead they are paid for the work they perform, not the hours they work.
 Essentially this would mean they are paid a salary.
 Generally, these employees perform executive, administrative or professional duties.
 There are other specifics that apply as well.
 Research further if you believe you should classify an employee as exempt.

 - Non-exempt – employees are paid by hour.
 They are entitled to overtime pay at a rate of time and a half of their regular rate.
 Additionally, there are guidelines that specify when the employee is working overtime.
 For federal requirements, this is over 40 hours in a week.
 Individual states may have more stringent laws, particularly California, so be sure you follow the state guidelines when they apply.

 There are also specific forms that must be completed and used to set up employees on payroll and to notify the state that you have hired someone.
 Once hired, only rarely will an employee make changes to their information that will require updates in the payroll.

 A client told me recently that he preferred his employees to be salaried, so he didn’t have to hassle with timecards, overtime, etcetera.
 Unfortunately, this may be costing him unnecessary wages.
 If he doesn’t have enough work to keep his employees busy 40 hours per week, he still has to pay them for the whole time.

-Yes, there are laws governing breaks, overtime and other nuances that need to be monitored for hourly (non-exempt) employees.
-However, it is easier today than ever as there are a multitude of time keeping apps that are user friendly and can be set up for your state.
+Yes, there are laws governing breaks, overtime, and other nuances that need to be monitored for hourly (non-exempt) employees.
+However, it is easier today than ever as there are a multitude of time-keeping apps.
+Many are user friendly and can be set up for your state.
 These apps make it easier to stay in compliance.

 I still find employers using paper timecards, but this is risky and not advised.
 As oversight is more difficult, errors are more likely and it’s easier to fudge the hours worked.